 [ ] Ensure that no resources are enumerable in your public APIs.

 [ ] Ensure that users are fully authenticated and authorized appropriately when using your APIs.

 [ ] Use canary checks in APIs to detect illegal or abnormal requests that indicate attacks.

 [ ] Validate every last bit of user input using white lists on the server.
 Never directly inject user content into responses.
-Never use user input in SQL statements or other server-side logic.
+Never use untrusted user input in SQL statements or other server-side logic.